rafaelaznar/rafaelaznar.github.io/assets/blaster/javascript/arrays.md

 As we can see, the loop also iterated over the `color` property, which is not an index of the array.

 Therefore, it is recommended to use a `for` loop or a `forEach` method to loop through arrays in JavaScript.

+When iterating through an array in JavaScript, it's important to be aware of a few potential pitfalls and exclusions:

+1. Non-enumerable properties: If an array has non-enumerable properties, such as those created with Object.defineProperty(), these properties will not be included when iterating with a for...in loop or forEach() method.

+2. Sparse arrays: Sparse arrays are those with empty slots between the actual elements.
+When iterating through a sparse array, these empty slots will be skipped.

+3. Changing the array length during iteration: If you add or remove elements from the array during iteration, unexpected results may occur.
+For example, if you add an element to the end of an array while iterating through it with a for loop, the new element will not be visited.

+4. Adding or deleting properties: Adding or deleting properties to an array using bracket notation or Object.defineProperty() will not affect the length of the array, and may cause unexpected behavior when iterating through the array.

+To avoid these exclusions, it's best to use the for loop or the forEach() method to iterate through arrays in JavaScript, and to avoid modifying the array or its properties during iteration.

 ### forEach method